 - Choose construction materials and finishes that are low in life cycle environmental impact (see Materials).

-- Choose finishes and furnishings that don’t compromise indoor air quality (see the appendix The healthy home).
+- Choose finishes and furnishings that don’t compromise indoor air quality (see The healthy home).

 Economic (cost) and social (lifestyle) goals